 When doctors use a combination of treatment methods, it’s called multimodality treatment.
 Combining chemotherapy, radiation and surgery can be very effective in improving your loved one’s quality of life and overall life expectancy.
 This type of treatment can be aggressive and may not be suitable for all older adults.
 Your loved one’s mesothelioma specialist will be able to determine if he or she is in good health and can handle multimodal treatment.

 Your loved one may qualify for a mesothelioma clinical trial, which is a way for seniors to try a mesothelioma treatment that is in the research phase.
 Examples of emerging treatments in clinical trials include immunotherapy, virotherapy and gene therapy.
 Each has shown promise in treating mesothelioma effectively.

 When candidates are selected for a trial, they are evaluated based on age, gender, current health and mesothelioma type.
 Since each clinical trial is unique, being rejected from one does not mean your loved one won’t be accepted to another.
 Your loved one can keep applying to trials until he/she qualifies for one and can participate.

 At JFS Care, we design personalized care plans to help seniors live with dignity and independence in the comfort and familiarity of home.
 Let our compassionate care team help you or a loved one who has been diagnosed with mesothelioma or another chronic condition with transportation to and from medical appointments, planning and preparing nutritious meals, personal care, and so much more.
-To learn more about our top-rated elderly care in Los Angeles, CA and the surrounding communities, give us a call today at (855) 455-2273 to schedule a free in-home assessment and to learn more.
+To learn more about our top-rated home health care in Encino and the surrounding communities, give us a call today at (855) 455-2273 to schedule a free in-home assessment and to learn more.